fledit-sh/fsfw-from-zero/ws-tasks/README.md

     to inheritance for flexible software designs.
 The new `MyPeriodicTask` class should have a ctor which expects a `MyExecutableObjectIF` by reference and the task frequency in milliseconds as an `uint32_t`.
 It caches both the executbale object and the task frequency as private member variables.
-Also add a `std::thread` member variable.
- 6. Add a public `start` function and leave it empty for now.
+ 6. Add a public `start` function which returns a `std::thread` and leave it empty for now.
  7. Add a private static `executeTask` method which expects `MyPeriodicTask` by reference.
     Its implementation is similar to the `executeTask` method of `MyExecutableObject`.
     Remove the `executeTask` implementation from `MyExecutableObject`.
  8. In the start method, use `std::thread` API with `MyPeriodicTask::executeTask` as the executed function.
 Pass the task itself by reference similarly to how it was done in task 2.
-    Cache the created thread into the thread member variable.
+    Return the created thread directly, so callers can use the `join` method to block on thread completion.

 We now have two separate classes where one class only contains application logic and the other one only contains scheduling logic.
 The `MyPeriodicTask` is also able to schedule arbitrary